pieter2501/NetworkNarcotic/README.md

 > **routing:** <**static** (default)>

     Influences how routers in the network or a cluster fill their forwarding tables.
-OSPF/EIGRP/IS-IS may be added later.
+OSPF/EIGRP/ IS-IS may be added later.
 Each routing variable treats the area it affects as a domain.

 > **switch:**